Muffaletta Pasta is like the famous sandwich right in a bowl! We added all the flavors of a muffaletta sandwich to a tasty pasta recipe!

-- 1/4 c. shaved brussel sprouts (for garnish and a little crunch, I bought mine at Trader Joe’s but I’m sure most grocery stores will carry.
+- 1/4 c. shaved brussels sprouts (for garnish and a little crunch, I bought mine at Trader Joe’s but I’m sure most grocery stores will carry.
 But you can easily omit)

 - Start a large pot of water to boil for the pasta.

-- Start the muffaletta sauce by placing all the diced meat in a large saute pan with the olive oil. brown well, about 5 minutes over medium high heat, then place on a paper towel lined plate to drain.
+- Start the muffaletta sauce by placing all the diced meat in a large skillet with the olive oil. brown well, about 5 minutes over medium high heat, then place on a paper towel lined plate to drain.

 - Next, turn the heat down to low and put the cream into the sauce.
 Stir and cook for another 5 minutes, cover and let sit until your pasta is done.